Dear Ms. Vicki,

 Congratulations to you and your family.
 I like talking to new spouses because I know this can be a challenging and stressful time because it is all new and different to you.

 However, being a military spouse has many rewards that civilian spouses will never experience.

 For example, I have "family" across the world now.
 I’m not afraid of being the newbie in crowd of people.
 Most important, I expect to be in situations where people are different, look different and think differently from me and make friends.

 Here are some great quick tips that I have found new spouses might miss:

-- Don’t forget that you need a military ID card.
+Don’t forget that you need a military ID card.
 Your baby will need one too.
 You need this even if you don’t live near a military base/or post.
 This ensures that you are enrolled in DEERS.
 You must be registered in the Defense Enrollment Eligibility Reporting System (DEERS).
-It’s a worldwide, computerized database of uniformed servicesmembers (sponsors), their family members, and others who are eligible for military benefits, including Tricare (our healthcare plan).
+It’s a worldwide, computerized database of uniformed service members (sponsors), their family members, and others who are eligible for military benefits, including Tricare (our health care plan).

 Know your service member’s Social Security number by heart.
 Trust me, his or her number is more important than yours.
 Don’t think of this as demeaning; this is just the way the military organizes paperwork.
 I am so used to this now that when I’m asked for my SSN I automatically give my husband’s -- then laugh as I make the correction.

 Get the newsletters from Military.com and SpouseBuzz.com.
 They have great information and resources for new spouses.
 For example, they offer education, employment and housing information for military bases worldwide.
 They connect you with other spouses who have great ideas for care packages, work strategies and parenting tips.
 They will keep you up-to-date with all the newest info on mortgages and home buying.